More than 50 million people across the USA suffer from allergies each year.

 3. Dust Mites and Cockroach Contaminants

-Dust mites and the allergens and contaminants they produce are one of the most common triggers for indoor allergies and asthma attacks.
+Dust mites and the allergens and toxic contaminants they produce are one of the most common triggers for asthma attacks and indoor allergies at home.

 They thrive on dead skin flakes and are particularly concentrated on pillows and bedding.
 This makes them a prime suspect if your allergies usually happen when you are trying to sleep or first wake up in the morning.